gem/oq-engine/ansible/oqengine/README.md

       roles:
         - oqengine

-You can use the option sorted as you prefer if you don't want that ansible will play the hosts in the order they were mentioned in the inventory file
+You can use the option `sorted` as you prefer.

 Role Variables
 --------------

 Available variables are listed below, along with default values (see defaults/main.yml):

 - The version of the engine that is installed